Skip to content

 Real-time data, domain logic, responsive density, and reliability

 Score changes needed to appear quickly and remain understandable as games updated.
-Bowling-specific concepts such as frames, pin leaves, rankings, averages, and league logic required domain-specific UI decisions.
+Bowling-specific concepts such as frames, pin state, rankings, averages, teams, lanes, seasons, playoffs, and league logic required domain-specific UI decisions.

-The interfaces had to stay coherent across web, admin, and mobile-adjacent surfaces while supporting dense layouts, operational reliability, and performance expectations on an active public product.
+The interfaces had to stay coherent across live scoring websites, admin, mobile-adjacent, and ticketing surfaces while supporting state-heavy admin forms, unsaved changes, imports, reordering, previews, dense layouts, shared components, and production reliability.

 Design decisions

-• Design from dense desktop and table views down to compact mobile states.
+• Design from dense desktop and table workflows down to compact mobile states without making LaneTalk feel like only a mobile app.

 • Handle no games, offline centers, empty leaderboards, loading, partial data, and long player or team names.